-The Iowa caucus app shouldn’t have ever been created!
+The Iowa Cacus Mobile APP shouldn't have ever been built!

 - The app did NOTHING that a decent website couldn’t do!
 If you create your website with a decent mobile CSS framework like bootstrap, or mini.css it will work just fine on a phone or tablet.
 Unless your APP does something that interacts with the peripherals of the phone (camera, mic etc.), I would argue you should make your website do it!
 Else you’ll own three code bases, one for IPHONE, one for Android and your website.
 If you think it’s slow to coordinate a rollout of new features on your website, if those updates also are tied to two different custom developed apps prepare for slow, and expensive!

 - The Iowa caucus app cost 60k and did little more than post calculated caucus totals and post them to a backend server!
 I’m not saying this should have been free, I just question why it was so expensive, considering it DIDN’T work!